 The collection of information in this proposed regulation is in §1.1301-1(c).
-This collection of information is required by the IRS to verify compliance with section 1301.
-This information will be used to determine whether the amount of tax has been calculated correctly.
-The collection of information is required to obtain a benefit.
-The respondents are certain individuals engaged in the trade or business of farming.
+This collection of information is required by the IRS to verify compliance with sec-

 Taxpayers provide the information on Schedule J, Farm Income Averaging, which is attached to Form 1040, U.S. Individual Income Tax Return, for the taxable year in which income averaging is elected.
 The burden for this requirement is reflected in the burden estimate for Schedule J. The estimated burden for the 1998 Schedule J is 1.31 hours per respondent.